Last Updated on February 27, 2024

 The brief but significant period of popular revolt began in March 1871 and ended on May 28th of the same year when armed forces brutally suppressed it– executing thousands of supporters and arresting thousands more.
 Many others were sent into exile.

 One of these, of course, was the Paris Commune.
-In 2021, France marked the 150th anniversary of the Commune, with a large program of live and virtual commemorative events in Paris to celebrate what some say are its positive legacies– including fights for unionizing and employment rights, expanding civil rights to women and other oppressed groups, and the separation of church and state.
+In 2021, France marked its 150th anniversary with a large program of live and virtual commemorative events in Paris to celebrate what some say are its positive legacies– including fights for unionizing and employment rights, expanding civil rights to women and other oppressed groups, and the separation of church and state.

 But what exactly was the Paris Commune about?
 Why does it deserve to be remembered?
 And why is its meaning and legacy fiercely disputed in France to this day?
 Keep reading for a brief look at a period that, however fleeting, changed the course of French– and possibly world– history.

 (Just a caveat: what follows is far from exhaustive.
 It’s meant as an introduction for those unfamiliar with the Commune.
 If you’re looking for more discussion of the period and its significance, see this excellent piece from 2014 at The New Yorker.
 For more on the economic contexts and consequences of the conflict, see this piece.)

 A Bit of Historical Context: France’s Many Revolutions

 “La République”, however solid and stable it may appear to be today, is a political system that was hard-won, emerging in bloody fits and starts.
 France has had five– count ’em– five– Republics since the first one was declared in 1792, interrupted and challenged by restoration monarchies, imperial regimes and occupations.

 It was arguably only in 1945, following World War II and the establishment of the Fourth Republic, that France finally settled into the “habit” of representative democracy.